The rehearsal dinner is one of the most underrated parts of planning a wedding, which is a little unfair.

 Typically, planning the rehearsal dinner starts soon after the wedding venue is booked.
 Lindsay Ohlin, wedding coordinator and owner of Coastal Celebrations in St. Augustine, FL, shared that many of her couples start planning their rehearsal dinner about a year and a half prior to their wedding date.

-What date and time should you choose for your rehearsal dinner?
 The rehearsal dinner typically takes place after the ceremony rehearsal, a day or two before the wedding day.
-If you have out-of-town guests that you would like to attend the rehearsal dinner, it’s important to let them know several months in advance when the rehearsal dinner will be taking place so they can make travel plans in advance.
+If you have out-of-town guests that you would like to attend the rehearsal dinner, it’s important to let them know several months in advance when the rehearsal dinner will be so they can make appropriate travel plans.

 If you are hosting a wedding welcome party, this can take place the day before the rehearsal dinner, or even on the same day.
 If your venue allows, you could even extend your rehearsal dinner into a wedding welcome party—inviting additional guests to join in on the fun after the formal rehearsal dinner ends!